 How To Apply Mulch

 There is a right way and a wrong way to apply mulch.
 The biggest mistake people make when adding mulch is that they don't apply enough.
-To smother weeds and retain soil moisture, a two to three inch layer of mulch is necessary.
+To smother weeds and retain soil moisture, a two to three-inch layer of mulch is necessary.
 Less than two inches of mulch will let enough light through to allow weed seeds to germinate.

 In addition to applying the right amount of mulch, you also need to make sure that it isn't pushed up against your plants.
 Pull the mulch back from tree trunks, shrubs and the crowns of your annuals, perennials, and vegetables.
 Give your plants an inch or so of space.
-When mulch is applied up against a plant, it can hold moisture and cause the plant to rot.
+When mulch is applied up to a plant, it can hold moisture and cause the plant to rot.

 Organic mulches, because they break down and improve your soil, need to be replenished from time to time.
 Plan on adding an additional inch of mulch to your gardens every year, either in spring or fall.

 A layer of mulch can benefit every single area of your garden.
 Whether you have a ready-made supply, such as grass clippings or leaves, or whether you choose to order some in bulk or buy it in bags at your local garden center, the important thing is to make sure you use it.
-Your plants, and your soil, will appreciate it.
+Your plants and your soil will appreciate it.